htso/Metalearning-MAML/README.md

 ## Abstract

-This is an attempt to reproduce the results of the MAML paper of Finn et al (2017)(https://arxiv.org/abs/1703.03400)[1], the need of which is explained in [2].
+This is an attempt to reproduce the results of the MAML paper of [Finn et al (2017)[1]](https://arxiv.org/abs/1703.03400), the need of which is explained in [2].
 Maml is a meta-learning algorithm that learns to generalize from a few data points.
 It's about how a neural network in the K-shot regime learns and stays fit, ie. neither under nor overfit.
 The fundamental premise in this paper is that parameter initialization has important influence over model learning.
 A good initialization makes it possible for rapid learning and generalization.

 My key finding is that under a specific generator settings, their supervised regression result is reproducible.
 However, I found that maml deteriorates quickly as the training data deviates from the standard form.
 It is unable to extend its excellent performance to certain common periodic functions, a disappointing conclusion but I think it's not unexpected.